 TinyPNG Now converts HEIC files entirely in your browser.
 No upload to any server, no account required, completely free with no limits.

-- Drag and drop your HEIC file(s) onto the upload area
+- Drag and drop your HEIC file(s) onto the upload area, or click to browse

 - In the Settings panel, select JPG or WebP as Output Format